 This is important to know!
 If your recipe calls for other acidic ingredients, like lemon juice or vinegar, you can adjust the amounts or eliminate them altogether to accommodate the vino’s acidity.

-Or, if your recipe calls for the addition of root vegetables or tomatoes, they’ll provide the pot with plenty of sugars, and a fuller-bodied, less-sweet selection can be made.
+Or, if your recipe calls for the addition of roasted vegetables or tomatoes, they’ll provide the pot with plenty of natural sugars, and a fuller-bodied, less-sweet selection can be made.

-Simple and sensible, this is the golden rule of cooking with wine.
+Simple and sensible, this is the golden rule of cooking with wine – and why we have it at the top of our own list of tips.
 When followed, it always lends a tasty, satisfying flavor to dishes.

-Naturally, this tip eliminates the vile, salty plonk known as “cooking wine.”
+Naturally, this rule eliminates the vile, salty plonk known as “cooking wine.”

 These so-called cooking types are made from a watery, low-quality base that’s loaded with preservatives, and has enough added salt to choke a sea bass!